jitsi/jitsi-meet/android/README.md

 This will pull in the dependencies in either binary format, or in source code format, somewhere under /node_modules/

-At the time of writing, the React Native dependency is the only one pulled in in binary format.
-To copy it to your local Maven repository, you can simply copy part of the directory structure that was pulled in by NPM:
+At the time of writing, there are two packages pulled in in binary format.

+To copy React Native to your local Maven repository, you can simply copy part of the directory structure that was pulled in by NPM:

     $ cp -r ../node_modules/react-native/android/com /tmp/repo/